catwell/cw-lua/lua-mdb/README.md

 practical.
 Long term, it could be useful to debug broken .mdb files or read them on another architecture (the MDB format is architecture-dependent).

-Currently, do not expect this to work with non-default settings or with MDB files that were not generated on an x64 architecture.

 ## Dependencies

 Exclusively supports Lua 5.3.
 I have no interest in supporting older Lua-s